 3. We fight for quality.

-Clients deserve our best thinking and best efforts.
+Clients deserve our highest quality thinking and best efforts.
 Always.
-That’s what they pay us for.
-We promote best performances and fight for the best solutions.
-We rather lose accounts by rebelliousness and by being provocative than by nonchalance or carelessness.
-Nothing forces us to greatness or prestige.
-Everything forces us to quality.
+That’s what you pay us for.
+We promote best performances and fight fearlessly for the best solutions.
+We would rather lose an account by provocative rebelliousness than by nonchalance or carelessness.

 4. We are more critical of ourselves than of others.

-We talk openly about our own mistakes, quality deficiencies and bad results.
-But we do not say a bad word about colleagues, clients and competitors.
-If we lose a pitch, we always blame ourselves.
-We can handle criticism and develop ourselves from that.
+If we’ve made mistakes, let ourselves down or missed the target, we talk about it openly and candidly.
+But you will not hear us breathe a bad word about our colleagues, clients and competitors.
+Should we lose a pitch, there’s no one to blame but ourselves.
+We can handle criticism and actively grow from it.